Frequently Asked Questions (FAQ)

 How does the operation of MCP Servers occur?

-MCP Servers function based on a straightforward client-server architecture.
+MCP Servers function based on a client-server architecture.
 They make data and tools accessible through a standardized protocol.
-Additionally, they maintain secure one-to-one connections with clients within host applications such as Claude Desktop.
+Additionally, they maintain secure connections with clients within host applications such as Claude Desktop.
 This architecture ensures efficient communication and data transfer between the server and the client.

 What is the difference between an MCP Server and an MCP Client?